Tanskanee/drizzle-neo/README.md

 ## Usage

+If you installed Drizzle NEO in a container, these steps are not needed, just start the container.
+See Installation->Container section above.

 - Set your desired parameters in `config.json`
   - OpenAI-compatible API URL
   - Model for conversations and memory generation